Y-Kilic/Python-Learning-Environment/Variables/ReadMe.md

+// Use uppercase to define constants.
+EXAMPLE_COUNT2 = 10 // This tells the team that it is a constant and should not be changed.

 - Variable names should be all lower case and words seperated by underscore. example_count = 1000 // This is a integer